 Then, keep these clues in mind as you begin to work with other clients.
 After all, the best kind of problem clients are the ones you can avoid completely.

-Your turn!
 Have you ever had to fire a problem client?
 How did you do it?
 Let us know in the comments below!